lucm9/3-Tier-Architecture/README.md

 ## Provision Ec2 instance
 - For bastion ensure to do installation as needed - mysql-client “sudo yum install mysql -y”
-- Web App - Project 1 ( Application deployment) -made og
+- Web App - signin.php and signup.php

 ## Provision RDS database
 - Make use of free tier